First adopted by the Chapter March 6, 1936

 BYLAW 9 - BOARD OF DIRECTORS

 SECTION 1.
-The Chapter shall be administered by a Board of Directors, hereinafter called the Board, which shall consist of the two most recent living Past-Presidents holding current membership in the Chapter, the officers of the Chapter, Chapter Directors, and State Director.
-Five (5) members of the Board shall constitute a quorum.
+The Chapter shall be administered by a Board of Directors, hereinafter called the Board, which shall consist of the most recent living Past-President holding current membership in the Chapter, the officers of the Chapter, Chapter Directors, and State Director.
+A simple majority of the voting members of the Board shall constitute a quorum at a meeting of the Chapter Board of Directors.
 An affirmative vote of a majority of the Board members present at any regular or duly called meeting shall be required to pass any motion consistent with this or any other provisions of the Chapter Bylaws unless otherwise provided in these Bylaws.
 No person shall be nominated, elected, or allowed to serve on the Board unless he or she holds current membership in good standing in the Chapter, State Society, and National Society.
 Voting shall be limited to one vote per Board member regardless of the number of Board positions any one member may hold.

 SECTION 2.
 The Board shall have full authority to carry on the business of the Chapter.
 It shall be responsible for the direction and general supervision of all matters pertaining to the Chapter.
 It shall adopt and monitor a budget and cause the accounts of the Treasurer to be audited not less than once a year.